phisabella/phisabella.github.io/_posts/2021-09-01-Basic-concepts-AD-0-to-0.9-part-1.markdown

 ---
 layout: article
-title: Basic concepts--AD from 0 to 0.9
+title: Basic concepts--AD from 0 to 0.9 part 1
 mathjax: true
 key: a00004
 cover: /bkgs/1.png